A Decade with Duke

 A Decade with Duke is a live music CD featuring Justin Vernon from Bon Iver in collaboration with the Eau Claire Memorial Jazz I Ensemble directed by Bruce Hering.
+The album was recorded at a 2009 concert benefiting Vernon's high school jazz band.

+Critical reception

 Steve Thompson of National Public Radio's All Things Considered ranked the album as his sixth favorite of 2010.